Hemki/iScanner/README.md

 ## 🪄 Features

 - Scanning iBeacon(s): Scan for nearby iBeacons by supplying one or several UUIDs.
-The information of all nearby iBeacons that are comply to the supplied UUIDs are displayed in a list, including UUID, major, minor, proximity and RSSI (Received Signal Strength Indicator).
+The information of all nearby iBeacons are displayed in a list, including UUID, major, minor, proximity and RSSI (Received Signal Strength Indicator).
 - Advertising iBeacon: Turn your smartphone into an iBeacon.
 This allows other devices to scan and detect your phone as an iBeacon.
+You can configure your iBeacon advertisiment parameters in the Settings tab.

 ## 🔧 Architecture